 The answer to the second question seems to be taken for granted by most economists.
-Even DENZAU & NORTH (1996) who carefully discuss several aspects of the roles and evolution of mental models (i.e. of positive beliefs in the terminology of the present paper) do not address the problem of how these models translate into actual (economic) behavior.
-Their implicit assumption, like in most standard economics, appears to be that people act according to their mental models or beliefs.
-However, the basis for such an assumption has been in the center of much debate in social psychology (see e.g., Triandis, 1971; Ajzen & Fishbein, 1980; UPMAYER, 1989), and the connection between attitudes, beliefs, and behavior continues to involve many unsolved questions (e.g., with regard to ecological behavior, see Kaiser & Fuhrer, 1999).
+Even Denzau and North (1996) who carefully discuss several aspects of the roles and evolution of mental models (that is of positive beliefs in the terminology of the present chapter) do not address the problem of how these models translate into actual (economic) behavior.10 Their implicit assumption, like in most standard economics, appears to be that people act according to their mental models or beliefs.
+However, the basis for such an assumption has been in the center of much debate in social psychology (see for example, Triandis, 1971; Ajzen and Fishbein, 1980; Upmeyer, 1989), and the connections between attitudes, beliefs, and behavior continues to involve many unsolved questions (for example, with regard to ecological behavior, see Kaiser and Fuhrer, in press).

-In economics, a potential problem may arise from the fact that homo oeconomicus is implicitly assumed to hold the same beliefs as model-builders: But what if real people hold beliefs different from the model-builder (alias homo oeconomicus) and behave according to these beliefs?
+In economics, a potential problem arises from the fact that homo oeconomicus is implicitly assumed to hold the same beliefs as his creators.
+But what if real people hold beliefs different from the model-builders (alias homo oeconomicus) and behave according to these beliefs?
 Does economic theory need to be revised if economic actors do not stand up to the normative implications of this theory?
-Or should we teach people how to behave (rationally) until their behavior fits the theory?
+Or should we teach people how to behave rationally until their behavior fits the theory?
 What if political actors behave according to their economic beliefs (for which there exists much evidence in real-life policy-making)?
-Is it enough to give them "rational" economic advice?
-Should we revise our models, or simply teach them until they "get it right" (BARRO, 1996)?
+Is it enough to give them 'rational' economic advice?
+Should we revise our models, or simply teach laymen until they 'get it right' (Barro, 1996)?

 I cannot offer any definite answers to these broad and deep questions.
-However, I suggest two things: First, we need to revise and enrich our models of economic policy-making to better account for the roles of ideologies and beliefs, and to understand actual policy-making as a evolutionary process.
-An attempt in this direction has been made in the cognitive-evolutionary approach (SLEMBECK, 1997; MEIER & SLEMBECK, 1998) as briefly discussed in Section 3.
+However, I suggest two things: first, we need to revise and enrich our models of economic policy-making to better account for the roles of ideologies and beliefs, and to understand actual policy-making as an evolutionary process.
+An attempt in this direction has been made in the cognitive-evolutionary approach (Slembeck, 1997a; Meier and Slembeck, 1998) as briefly discussed in Section 3.
 Second, I suggest that studying systematically and empirically the actual beliefs of the general public, policy-makers, journalists and business leaders (as compared to economists) would be a good starting point.
-Such studies seem widely missing today.
-The odds are strongly in favor of finding significant and systematic differences not only in normative, but also in positive beliefs between economists and non-economists in many important areas of economic policy-making.10
+Such studies seem largely missing today (with the exception of Caplan, 2002).
+The odds are strongly in favor of finding significant and systematic differences not only in normative, but also in positive, beliefs between economists and non-economists in many important areas of economic policy-making.
+Having established such differences empirically, the next step will be to investigate their relevance for economic and political behavior.